ndd21/PHYS281/docs/markinggrid.md

 The report should not contain:

 * Lengthy descriptions or screenshots of your code (you are submitting your full code, so we do not need to see it twice);

 * Descriptions of the process of debugging your code (instead you should provide evidence that your final code works);

-* Too many figures; you only have 10 pages, so think about what you want to show and therefore produce figures that provide useful summary information.
+* Too many figures; you only have 10 pages, so think carefully about what information you want to show, and focus on producing high-quality, informative figures.

 * References purely to websites (unless to software or ephemerides without an associated publication).

+You are welcome to include appendices, but please be aware that the markers will not read them, so appendices are only for your own satisfaction and should not include any crucial information.

 ### Report marking grid

 Below is a marking grid giving a guide to how the report will be marked.
 The report will be marked based on a set of five attributes: abstract, introduction, results (including testing), conclusions, and presentation.
 The weights of marks between the different attributes are given in brackets.

 | Grade | Abstract (10%) | Introduction (20%) | Results (40%) | Conclusions (20%) | Presentation (10%) |
 | ----- | -------- | ------------ | ------- | ----------- | ------ |